 NP SAN Project Manager, NNCC

-Come join us for a FREE one hour Lunch n' Learn event coming up on Wednesday, March 1st at 2:00 pm ET.
-We welcome our NP SAN members and PTN staff to this invaluable event.
-This month's Lunch n' Learn will be Part 1 of the 2 Part Series: Patient Safety in Primary Care Settings by Engaging Patients and Families.
+Come join us for a FREE one hour Lunch n' Learn event coming up on Wednesday, April 12th at 11:30 am CST.
+We welcome our NP SAN members and PTN staff to this invaluable webinar titled: Before You Start Your NP Business!

 MACRA Quality Payment Program

 Additional Quality Payment Program Assistance for Small Practices